Franc1sco/CS2-FranugWeaponPaints/README.md

 ### Installation

-Drag and drop from [releases](https://github.com/Franc1sco/CS2-FranugWeaponPaints/releases) to game/csgo/addons/counterstrikesharp/plugins
+Drag and drop from the BUILD section to game/csgo/addons/counterstrikesharp/plugins

 ### Configuration